nmshd/documentation/_docs_integrate/26-requests-over-messages.md

             }
         ]
     },
-    "peer": "<the address of the Peer Connector>"
+    "peer": "<the address of the Recipient Connector>" }
-}
 ```